Davis℠ Mastery for Reading

 Fill in the form below to do a free online screening assessment.
 It takes 15-20 minutes to complete.

-I offer one-to-one screening assessments to identify and understand your unique learning challenges.
+I offer one-to-one consultations to identify and understand your unique learning challenges.
 During this time we'll explore the various options available to you, and if intervention is needed, rest assured that it will be specifically tailored to meet your individual needs in an informal meeting.
-An individual assessment usually takes 2 - 3 hours.
+An individual consultation usually takes 2 - 3 hours.

 A written report will be provided on request.